 All research and development costs are expensed as incurred in accordance with ASC Topic 730, Research and Development.
-Software development costs required to be capitalized under ASC Topic 985-20, Costs of Software to be Sold, Leased or Marketed, and under ASC Topic 350-40, Internal-Use Software, were not material for the years ended December 31, 2022, 2021, and 2020.
+Software development costs required to be capitalized under ASC Topic 985-20, Costs of Software to be Sold, Leased or Marketed, and under ASC Topic 350-40, Internal-Use Software, were not material for the years ended December 31, 2023, 2022, and 2021, except for implementation costs associated with cloud computing arrangements as discussed above.